 The film is TÁR.
 It's about power, its shifting transactional nature, and how it corrupts those in dangerous proximity to systems of power.
 It's about culture and cancel culture, celebrity and #MeToo.
-Blanchett stars as Lydia Tár, a polymath, EGOT winner, renowned composer, and the first woman to conduct the Berlin Philharmonic, considered the world's greatest orchestra.
+Blanchett stars as Lydia Tár, a polymath, EGOT winner, renowned composer, and the first maestra of the Berlin Philharmonic, considered the world's greatest orchestra.
 We meet her at the height of her career.
-And, over the course of the film, we watch her fall.
+And, over the course of the film, we watch as she conducts her own downfall.

 TÁR marks Field's first film since 2006's Little Children, which earned him an Oscar nomination for Best Adapted Screenplay.
 That same year, Blanchett earned her third Oscar nomination for Notes on a Scandal.
 In the 16 years since, she has had a film come out nearly every single year, sometimes more than one film in a year, and earned her fourth, fifth, sixth, and seventh nominations along the way for I'm Not There (2007), Elizabeth: The Golden Age (2007), Blue Jasmine (2013) and Carol (2015).
-And she won an Oscar for Best Actress for her performance in Blue Jasmine to go with the Oscar that she had won for Best Supporting Actress for The Aviator (2004).
+(Her two Oscar wins are for Best Supporting Actress in The Aviator and Best Actress in Blue Jasmine.)

 "But I thought, 'I am going to have to do a lot of work in order to get the audience to feel the same way,' to understand that this woman knows her onions.
 Which I found thrilling and terrifying at the same time."